JustArchiNET/ArchiSteamFarm/ISSUE_TEMPLATE.md

-I fully read and understood contributing guidelines of ASF available above, especially the point that GITHUB IS NOT TECHNICAL SUPPORT AND IT'S THE PLACE ONLY FOR ASF BUGS AND SUGGESTIONS.
+I fully read and understood contributing guidelines of ASF available above, especially the point that GITHUB IS NOT TECHNICAL SUPPORT - IT'S THE PLACE ONLY FOR ASF BUGS AND SUGGESTIONS.

-I admit that THIS IS NOT A QUESTION OR TECHNICAL ISSUE caused by my lazyness of reading ASF wiki.
+I admit that THIS IS NOT A QUESTION OR TECHNICAL ISSUE - I fully understand that ASF GitHub is ONLY for ASF development purpose.
 I strongly believe that the bug I'm reporting here affects majority of ASF users, and the enhancement I'm suggesting could benefit ASF in long-run.

-If my issue is not meeting contributing guidelines specified above, especially if it's a question or technical issue, please close my issue immediately - I won't complain.
+If my issue is not meeting contributing guidelines specified above, especially if it's a question or technical issue that is not related to ASF development in any way, please close it immediately - I won't complain.

 -----

-Now that you read and understood the notice, pick appropriate bug/suggestion template and fill it with your issue.
+Now that you read and understood our notice, remove it entirely so it won't clutter the issue, pick appropriate bug/suggestion template below and fill it with your details.

 -----